chbeu/chbeu.github.io/content/post/_posts_wordpress/2018-01-12-mentor-in-wimir-mentoring-2018.md

   - music
   - WiMIR
 ---
-This month I start mentoring a young female researcher as part of the <a href="https://wimir.wordpress.com/2018/01/11/mentoring-round-2018-is-about-to-start/" target="_blank" rel="noopener noreferrer">WiMIR mentoring 2018</a> program.
-I am looking forward to this ''journey''.
+This month I start mentoring a young female researcher as part of the [WiMIR mentoring 2018](https://wimir.wordpress.com/2018/01/11/mentoring-round-2018-is-about-to-start/) program.
+I am looking forward to this journey.